Python-for-HPC/ramba/README.md

 4) executes a native binary rather than slower Python code.

 ## Usage on Ray clusters
-By default, when Ramba starts, it tries to connect to a Ray cluster associsted with the local machine.
+By default, when Ramba starts, it tries to connect to a Ray cluster associated with the local machine.
 If such a Ray cluseter does not exist, or it cannot connect, then a local cluster is started on the local machine.
 The local cluser will use all of the available cores on the local machine, assigning one worker per core.
 Note that Ray treats each virtual CPU / hyperthraed as a core, so this may not be optimal for a compute-bound task.

 To use multiple nodes, simply start a Ray cluster on the set of nodes first.
 Pick one node as the "head", and run:
 ```